owensgl/intro-genomics/labs/lab_1.md

 so it replaced the base with N. For the rest of the read, the quality is `F`, which corresponds to a Quality score of 37 or a 0.02% chance of error.

-## Exercise

-Does the base quality change from the start of the read to the end of the read?

 ## Creating, moving, copying, and removing